danielamar101/Housing-Program-Rentals/README.md

 ## Implementation details

-This repository uses Node v16, Express and mongoDB to host static HTML/CSS pages, hosted on Heroku.
+This repository uses Node v16, Express and mongoDB to serve static HTML/CSS pages, hosted on Heroku.
 Some other cools features include:
 - Static assets stored on a public AWS S3 Bucket
 - Client-side image upload to S3, with website handling signing
 - Heroku CI/CD pipeline and auto-deploy features